nonsorich/Portofolio-Project_1/README.md

 This is a breakdown of every shooting incident that occurred in NYC going back to 2006 through the end of the previous calendar year.
 This data is manually extracted every quarter and reviewed by the Office of Management Analysis and Planning before being posted on the NYPD website.
 Each record represents a shooting incident in NYC and includes information about the event, the location and time of occurrence.
 In addition, information related to suspect and victim demographics is also included.
 This data can be used by the public to explore the nature of shooting/criminal activity.

+ <h3>The Key Insights Extracted by Query Executed</h3>

+ *Calculating the total of deaths.
+ *Grouping the victim's age group by the number of deaths per victim's age group.
+ *Calculating the percentage of number of deaths by victim's age group.